 As a new program it is important to promote the program to elementary, middle and secondary school teachers on the value of creating physical health and developing aquatic boating literacy using kayaks in pools.
 There are three distinct levels in the kayak program that relate to the physical maturity of the different target markets.

-1. Elementary Schools (Grade 4-6, ages 9-11) Fundamental Movement Skills
+1. Elementary Schools (Grade 4-6, ages 9-11) Fundamental Movement Skills having fun on the water.

 Developing balance, propulsion and steering control for boats, confidence in water, water safety skills and having fun on the water.